-The Trust's financial statements do not disclose the level hierarchy under Financial Accounting Standards Board (FASB) Accounting Standards Codification Topic No. 820, Fair Value Measurements, (ASC 820) for any investments not classified as Level 1 and certain additional information required to be disclosed for investments classified as Level 3.
-Disclosure of this information is required by accounting principles generally accepted in the United States of America.
+The Trust's financial statements do not disclose the level hierarchy under Financial Accounting Standards Board Accounting Standards Codification Topic No. 820, Fair Value Measurements, (ASC 820) for any investments not classified as Level 1 and certain additional information required to be disclosed for investments classified as Level 3.
+In our opinion, disclosure of this information is required by accounting principles generally accepted in the United States of America.